stormideas/storyteller-isolated-azure-func-telemetry/README.md

 One limitation of extensions is that they are only geared towards bindings.
 As such, your function app code must make use of at least one binding from your extension or else the function extension metadata generator will strip out the extension information from the generated host code.
 That is why the `[HttpTelemetry]` input binding attribute needs to be applied _somewhere_ in a function in your function app - it doesnt do anything, other than prevent the rest of the extension code from being complied out.

 The actual mechanisms of how extensions work is:
-- you add a reference to a worker extension library (in this case: `Element.Azure.Functions.Worker.Extensions.HttpTelemetry` available via [Nuget](https://www.nuget.org/packages/Element.Azure.Functions.Worker.Extensions.HttpTelemetry))
+- you add a reference to a worker extension library (in this case: `Storyteller.Azure.Functions.Worker.Extensions.HttpTelemetry` available via [Nuget](https://www.nuget.org/packages/Element.Azure.Functions.Worker.Extensions.HttpTelemetry))
 - that worker extension library has an `[ExtensionInformation]` attribute that points to *a different* Nuget package that contains the actual logic which will be injected into the host (in this case: `Element.Azure.WebJobs.Extensions.HttpTelemetry`, which is also available on [Nuget](https://www.nuget.org/packages/Element.Azure.WebJobs.Extensions.HttpTelemetry) but should not be referenced directly from your function app)
-- when you compile your function app, the function metadata generator scans your code for binding extensions, creates a temporary `.csproj` file, and outputs the necessary .dlls and and emits an `extensions.json` file with metadata about your extension and the entry points
+- when you compile your function app, the function metadata generator scans your code for binding extensions, creates a temporary `.csproj` file, and outputs the necessary .dlls and emits an `extensions.json` file with metadata about your extension and the entry points

 You don't _need_ to know any of that in order to take advantage of this package, but it might be interesting to know what is going on under the hood.